robinp12/OpenReversa/README.md

 5. Access the Extension:

     - Once Ghidra restarts, the installed extension should now be available for use.
-    - Click the "Yes" button to configure the extension and ckeck "OpenReversaPlugin".
+    - Click the "Yes" button to configure the extension and check "OpenReversaPlugin".
     - Now you can access the extension's features through the "Tools" menu then "Function ID".

 ## Building the project